Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: The FaceCoT Dataset

-\paragraph{GPT-4o annotation} After designing the CoT format for the answers, we begin the annotation process by calling GPT-4o \cite{gpt4o}.
-During annotation, for different spoofing types, we provide corresponding hints (e.g., classification standards such as "photographing a newspaper is considered a spoofing action") to prevent the model from identifying features but failing to properly control the decision boundaries.
+\paragraph{GPT-4o annotation} After designing the CoT format for the answers, we employ GPT-4o~\citep{gpt4o} to conduct the annotation process.
+During annotation, for different spoofing types, we provide corresponding hints (e.g., classification standards such as "photographing a poster constitutes spoofing.") to prevent the model from identifying features but failing to properly control the decision boundaries.

-\paragraph{Hard case handing} After all data annotation, we compare the labels obtained from the answers using regular expressions with the original labels.
-There are 98,976 correct results, and any incorrect data is re-annotated.
-Samples that still fail this check are flagged as hard cases, yielding 581 such instances.
-For these head cases, professional annotators perform cleaning.
+\paragraph{Hard case handing} After completing the initial annotation, we compare the extracted labels (obtained via regular expressions) with the original ground-truth labels.
+A total of 98,976 samples are correctly annotated.
+For those incorrectly annotated, we perform a second round of annotation using GPT-4o.
+Samples that remain incorrectly labeled after this second attempt are marked as hard cases, resulting in 581 such instances.
+For these hard cases, professional annotators perform cleaning.
 The annotators review the original labels, locate the corresponding stages, and correct any deficiencies.
 Finally, they reassemble a logically coherent CoT text.
 The detailed hard case cleaning process is provided in the Appendix.